MayarAtef16/Face-Detection-Clustering-and-Recognition/README.md

 ### 1. Setup
-  Necessary packages should be installed to run the SS-GNN model.
+  Necessary packages should be installed to run the code.
 Dependecies:<br />
     * DeepFace<br />
     * numpy<br />
     * pandas<br />